A Linearly Convergent Conditional Gradient Algorithm with Applications to Online and Stochastic Optimization: Introduction

 \subsection{Related work}

-\paragraph*{Offline smooth optimization} Conditional gradient methods for offline minimization of convex and smooth functions date back to the work of Frank and Wolfe \cite{FrankWolfe} which presented a method for smooth convex optimization over polyhedral sets whose iteration complexity amounts to a single linear optimization step over the convex domain.
-More recent works of Clarkson \cite{Clarkson}, Hazan \cite{Hazan08} and Jaggi \cite{Jaggi} consider the conditional gradient method for the cases of smooth convex optimization over the simplex, semidefinite cone and arbitrary convex and compact sets respectively.
-Albeit its relatively slow convergence rates - additive error of the order $1/t$ after $t$ iterations, the benefit of the method is two folded: i) its computational simplicity - each iteration is comprised of optimizing a linear objective over the set and ii) it is known to produce sparse solutions (for the simplex this mean only a few non zeros entries, for the semidefinite cone this means that the solution has low rank).
-Due to these two proprieties, conditional gradient methods have attracted much attention in the machine learning community in recent years, see \cite{Jaggi10, Jaggi13a, Jaggi13b, Dudik12a, Dudik12b, ShalevShwartz11, Laue12, Bach12}.
+\paragraph*{The conditional gradient method for smooth optimization} Conditional gradient methods for offline minimization of convex and smooth functions date back to the work of Frank and Wolfe \cite{FrankWolfe} which presented a method for smooth convex optimization over polyhedral sets whose iteration complexity amounts to a single linear optimization step over the convex domain.
+More recent works of Clarkson \cite{Clarkson}, Hazan \cite{Hazan08} and Jaggi \cite{Jaggi13b} consider the conditional gradient method for the cases of smooth convex optimization over the simplex, semidefinite cone and arbitrary convex and compact sets respectively.
+Despite its relatively slow convergence rate - additive error of the order $1/t$ after $t$ iterations, the benefit of the method is twofold: i) its computational simplicity - each iteration is comprised of optimizing a linear objective over the set and ii) it is known to produce sparse solutions (for the simplex this means only a few non zeros entries, for the semidefinite cone this means that the solution has low rank).
+Due to these two properties, conditional gradient methods have attracted much attention in the machine learning community in recent years, see \cite{Jaggi10, Jaggi13a, Jaggi13b, Dudik12a, Dudik12b, ShalevShwartz11, Laue12, Bach12}.